There is a strong possibility that I'm the right person for the job.

 My specialties are:

-Music: recording, editing, mixing.
+Music: recording, editing, mixing and mastering

 Audio: repair and restoration